“Steven Leiva not only promises but delivers. Bravo!” — Ray Bradbury

 "The author’s true strength is in storytelling.
 The attention to detail is spot on, providing just enough visual imagery to fill the reader’s perception without diluting the setting with unnecessary clutter.
 Throw this in with a strong cast and a nicely paced plot, and by Steven Paul Leiva is a fun read sure to entertain fans of the classics." — Ricky L. Brown, Amazing Stories Magazine

 Science fiction can be a lot of different things: science-y, thinky, adventurous, fun, philosophical, bizarre, allegorical, and laden with commentary on current affairs, but rarely does one volume provide a dollop of all of these things while at the same time featuring realistic characters and realistic sentient dinosaurs.
-Recommended. — Author Donald J. Bingle
+Recommended. — Donald J. Bingle, Author of the Dick Thornby Thrillers

 “I had wanted to go to the moon from the time I was an infant!”